PFOA and PFOS Interactive Data Map

 Following the completion of the first phase of monitoring, EPD conducted a second round of monitoring of finished drinking water, which focused on large public water systems that serve populations of 100,000 or more, as well as those systems located in close proximity to significant Department of Defense installations.
 As with the first round of monitoring, this data is available in the “Current and Future Monitoring” tab of the PFAS Story Map.

 In 2023, EPA initiated monitoring under UCMR 5.
 This monitoring includes 29 species of PFAS, and all public water systems serving populations of 3,300 or more are required to participate.
 To complement this effort, EPD will initiate a third and final round of monitoring in finished drinking water.
 This third round of monitoring will focus on public water systems not included in UCMR 5.
 Specifically, EPD will conduct monitoring of finished drinking water from very small public water systems that rely on groundwater in areas where groundwater is highly susceptible to pollution .
 Those results are posted to the PFAS StoryMap as this round of monitoring progresses.

-What should a public water system do if PFAS chemicals are detected above their respective lifetime health advisories?
+What should a public water system do if PFAS chemicals are detected above their respective lifetime health advisories or proposed MCLs?

-In accordance with EPA’s PFAS Strategic Roadmap, EPA planned to propose regulatory limits (maximum contaminant levels or MCLs) for PFOA and PFOS by the end of 2022.
-The proposed rule has been delayed.
-Public water systems with good, reliable monitoring data will be able to make informed decisions about treatment options and/or alternative water sources to meet the future regulatory limits.
+Public water systems with good, reliable monitoring data will be able to make informed decisions about treatment options and/or alternative water sources to meet the future regulatory limits that EPA plans to finalize by the end of 2023.
 EPD recommends that public water systems without sufficient monitoring data develop and implement a monitoring plan to better assess their PFAS levels.
 As public water systems evaluate their monitoring data and plan for the future, EPD is available to provide technical support.